CrazyRedMachine/UltimatePopnController/README.md

 # Leonardo version

+This code was originally written for Arduino Due but is also compatible with Leonardo without any change required.

-Because I loved the ModeSwitch feature, I adapted the code so it could compile for Leonardo as well.
-Due to lack of gpio, in this case there's only 11 buttons and 9 lights, no keypad support, and reactive mode won't include AC light simulation (there's no side or top lamps, duh).
+Due to lack of gpio, in this case there's only 11 buttons and 9 lights, no keypad support, and reactive mode won't include AC light simulation (there's no side or top lamps, but you might want to have a look at the ambilight branch for ws2812b side/top lamps).

 I'm also taking advantage of the Leonardo EEPROM.
 On manually switching, the resulting lightmode is stored in the EEPROM so that it persists on controller disconnect/reconnect.

+You only need to select "Leonardo" as your board type in Arduino IDE before flashing.

 # Demo